 That’s one of our main discoveries: the way of measuring cholesterol differs from lab to lab, and from country to country.
 But what is even more confusing: the values that are deemed to be risky vary as well.

-For us this means that it all comes down to common sense and to take responsibility for our own health.
+For us, this means that it all comes down to common sense and taking responsibility for our own health.

 Are high cholesterol levels a cause or an effect?